embogit/VE2302_EDF/README.md

 # VE2302_EDF
-EDF flow for VE2302 evaluation board
+EDF flow for VE2302 evaluation board.
+This is based on meta-user and FPGA design from Tria, all other parts are original.